IMA-WorldHealth/bhima/docs/en/stock-management/stock.settings.md

   box and the [Save] button.
 The Stock Settings page should now be accessible for the user.

+## AMC - Average Monthly Consumption

 For the following Stock Setting options, the term "AMC" is used.
 It represents "Average Monthy Consumption" of stock.
 AMC is the total number of stock items dispensed on average to **patients** for the facility involved.
-AMC is used to estimate when to order more stock.
+AMC is an important value that used to estimate when to order more stock.

+** Individual Stock Settings
 The Stock Settings page allows access to the following items:

 - **Number of months for calculating the average monthly consumption** (integer)